mikedelgaudio/tipsy/README.md

 ### Future ideas

+- [ ] Update components to export {default} rather than duplicate name imports
 - [ ] Add undo functionality
 - [ ] Refactor CSS into CSS Modules
 - [ ] Add About or Walkthrough Section